kristiandelay/freeswitch-vagrant/README.md

 ------

-On newer version of vagrant you will need to repackage the box. also, when you login the box hasnt set the read/write flag.
+On newer version of vagrant you will need to repackage the box.

+This is what it may look like... windows 8 different story will get back to you on that..

+A Vagrant 1.0.x state file was found for this environment.
+Vagrant has gone ahead and auto-upgraded this to the latest format.
+Everything should continue working as normal.
+Beware, however, that older versions of Vagrant may no longer be used with this environment.

+However, in case anything went wrong, the old dotfile was backed up to the location below.
+If everything is okay, it is safe to remove this backup.

+run: vagrant box repackage base virtualbox

+also, when you login the box hasnt set the read/write flag.

 1. run: sudo su